LinusBorg/portal-vue/docs/guide/installation.md

 If you include it from other sources directly in your HTML, make sure to import `portal-vue/dist/portal-vue.umd.min.js`

-### Commonjs

-This is the default main file of the package.

-Webpack 1 doesn't support commonjs, neither do some dev tools, like jest doesn't either.
-So this is a sensible default to use.

 ### ESM

 Webpack >=2, rollup, and parcel all can natively understand ESModules, so this is the best build to use with those bundlers.

 The ESM version is marked as the default export of `package.json` for consumers that understand the `"module"` field in `package.json` (which is true for all the aforementioned bundlers), so doing `import PortalVue from 'portal-vue'` will automatically give you the ESM build if the bundler supports it.

-### ESM for Browsers

-This is a special version of the ESM build with all development hints stripped out.
-It can be used directly in modern browsers that support `<script tyoe="module">` (read: pretty much everyone but IE).